 One of the psychologists working with one of the residents, Lucia* wrote to us and asked if we would consider getting a dog for the home which she felt would significantly help with the trauma of her client.

 We looked at various options, but weren’t getting anywhere with a good fit for the home.
 Then one day Lucia surprised us with the news that she had bought a pup (Ginger) online from Spain with some compensation money she’d been awarded.

 Then the question was: how were we going to get this little dog to London from Spain?
 After exploring various options, the people who were looking after Ginger in Spain said they’d happily meet us half way (Paris) to hand Ginger to us.

-Upon meeting Ginger - by the Eiffel Tower no less - it suddenly dawned on me there was more to this story and that the people who travelled from Spain had made this journey because they really cared.
-When I started asking questions, the full story came out.
+Upon meeting Ginger - by the Eiffel Tower no less - there was the sudden realisation there was more to this story and that the people who had travelled from Spain had made this journey because they really cared.
+It was then that the full story came out.